MichaelHallik/MichaelHallik.github.io/_posts/2021-11-15-Robot-Framework-Crypto-Library.md

 To encrypt test data we will utilize the second CLI tool that comes with the library: the CryptoClient.

-Make sure you have a Python shell open and then enter the command 'CryptoClient':
+Make sure you have a terminal window open and then enter the command 'CryptoClient':

 <a href="/assets/images/open_cryptoClient.JPG"><img src="/assets/images/open_cryptoClient.JPG" class="postimage" alt="Start the CryptoClient CLI." width="50%"></a><br>